 Online Master’s Degrees in Genetic Counseling

-Genetic counseling is a medical specialty that is central to healthcare and patient outcomes.
+Genetic counseling is a medical specialty central to healthcare and patient outcomes.
 It also combines education, research, and support that goes beyond a typical patient-doctor relationship.
 People’s genetic makeup can affect their lives beyond what is obvious daily.
 If a person inherits a genetic trait, they may wish to know their chances of developing a specific disease or condition later.
 Or, if they are considering having children, they may want to know the potential risks of their children inheriting certain genetic conditions and how that risk may impact their lives.

 Completing an online master’s degree in genetic counseling is a way to enter one of the fastest-growing careers in the United States.
-The U.S. Bureau of Labor Statistics (2022) predicted a 18 percent growth in job openings for genetic counselors between 2021 and 2031.
+The U.S. Bureau of Labor Statistics (2023) predicted a 16 percent growth in job openings for genetic counselors between 2022 and 2032.

 Keep reading for more about what jobs are available to genetic counselors and how to find accredited online master’s degrees in genetic counseling.